olivia-lin/DSCI_522_Income_Prediction/doc/final_report.md

 <img src="../results/data_viz_01.png" width="50%" style="display: block; margin: auto;" />
 <center>
-Plot 1: Correlation of Quantitative Variables
+Figure 1: Correlation of Quantitative Variables
 </center>
-Plot 1 provides us with correlation information between each quantitative variable amongst each other.
+Figure 1 provides us with correlation information between each quantitative variable amongst each other.
 This helped us with visualizing how correlated these variables were to each other.

 <img src="../results/data_viz_02.png" width="80%" style="display: block; margin: auto;" />
 <center>
-Plot 2: Quantitative variables vs our target variable
+Figure 2: Quantitative variables vs our target variable
 </center>
-Plot 2 gives us a 5 number summary description between each quantitative variable and the target variable.
+Figure 2 gives us a 5 number summary description between each quantitative variable and the target variable.

 <img src="../results/data_viz_03.png" width="70%" style="display: block; margin: auto;" />
 <center>
-Plot 3: Categorical variables vs our target variable
+Figure 3: Categorical variables vs our target variable
 </center>
-Plot 3 shows us the relationships between each categorical variable and the target variable.
+Figure 3 shows us the relationships between each categorical variable and the target variable.

 From these plots we can see marriage and education have stronger relationships with our target income variable.